Choosing an Event Photographer - What Actually Matters

 Communication is part of the service.

-Final thought: reliability over everything
+Final thought: it comes down to reliability

 Events don’t repeat.
 There are no second takes.